Soft Sequence Policy Optimization: Introduction

 Reinforcement learning (RL) has become a central ingredient in enhancing the reasoning abilities of large language models (LLMs), particularly for tasks requiring long chains of thought (CoT), multi-step decision making, and delayed rewards.
 While supervised fine-tuning excels at imitating local patterns present in static datasets, RL enables optimization over entire generated sequences, making it especially attractive for complex reasoning, program synthesis, and decision-centric language modeling.

-Among modern RL approaches for LLM alignment, group-based policy optimization methods have emerged as a practical and effective recipe.
+Among modern RL approaches for LLM alignment, group-based policy optimization methods have emerged as a practical and effective strategy.
 These methods sample multiple candidate responses per input prompt and normalize sequence-level rewards within each group, yielding a reliable prompt value estimate without relying on an auxiliary critic network.
 Representative algorithms such as Group Relative Policy Optimization (GRPO) \citep{shao2024grpo} and REINFORCE Leave-One-Out (RLOO) \citep{ahmadian2024rloo} demonstrate that relative comparisons within a group can significantly stabilize training, reduce computational overhead, and improve reasoning performance across a wide range of domains.

 Despite their empirical success, existing group-based methods face important limitations when deployed at scale.
 In particular, off-policy learning becomes unavoidable in realistic training pipelines.
-As model sizes increase, architectures incorporate sparsity (e.g., Mixture-of-Experts), and generated sequences become longer, large rollout batches are required to fully utilize modern hardware.To improve sample efficiency, these batches are typically partitioned into multiple mini-batches for gradient updates.
+As model sizes increase, architectures incorporate sparsity (e.g., Mixture-of-Experts), and generated sequences become longer, large rollout batches are required to fully utilize modern hardware.
+To improve sample efficiency, these batches are typically partitioned into multiple mini-batches for gradient updates.
 This practice inevitably induces an off-policy setting, where responses are sampled from a behavior policy while updates are applied to a newer policy, a regime in which GRPO-like algorithms increasingly dominate current practice.

 In off-policy group-based optimization, policy updates are usually weighted by importance sampling (IS) ratios between the current and behavior policies.
 These ratios are well known to suffer from high variance, especially for long sequences where token-level likelihood ratios compound multiplicatively.
 Uncontrolled IS weights can destabilize training and ultimately degrade performance.
 Two broad strategies have emerged to mitigate this issue.
-First, many methods apply hard clipping to large importance weights, limiting their influence on the gradient \citep{schulman2017ppo, shao2024grpo, minimax2025cispo}.
-While effective at reducing variance, hard clipping introduces a difficult tradeoff: aggressive clipping improves stability but reduces sample efficiency and limits exploration \citep{chen2022sufficiencyoffpolicynesssoftclipping, dwyer2025itsyouitsclipping}, whereas loose clipping preserves learning signal at the cost of noisy and brittle updates.